TheWisePigeon/deezdevz/deezdevz/read/third-post.md

 let x = 1;
 let y = 2;
 ```
+1 .
+This is a list
+2 .
+This is another list
+3 .
+This is yet another list
-1. This is a list
+- This is a list
-2. This is another list
+- This is another list
-3. This is yet another list
+- This is yet another list

 ![random image](https://picsum.photos/200/300/?random)